Installation

 Microdot is an asynchronous framework that uses the asyncio package.
 Route handler functions can be defined as async def or def functions, but async def functions are recommended for performance.

-The run() method starts the application’s web server on port 5000 by default.
+The run() method starts the application’s web server on port 5000 by default, and creates its own asynchronous loop.
 This method blocks while it waits for connections from clients.

 Running with CPython